Gasterbuzzer/haskell-battleship/README.md

 There are multiple interconnecting functions which help bring our game to life.
 Our life blood is our function "toFrameList" which takes the dimensions of our screen, the pixels to draw and our current gamestate as a "MyState" data type.
 This will then call all other respective functions for drawing the field.
 Then we have the "move" function which evaluates the given Input and transform the given "MyState" to the updated "MyState" which takes the given event and calls the according functions.
-Importantly aswell are the different levels, these are stored as triple list containing an x and y position.
+Importantly aswell are the different levels, these are stored as triple lists containing an x and y position.
 These represent the different levels.
 Most of the rest used functions are used as helper functions, examples of these are: checking if the player has won by going through the list of hit ships (checkIfLevelFinished), checking which ships to draw at the left side of the game field (levelShipHud) and helper functions of helper functions such as (menuShipControl) which takes the list of past attacks and the current level and returns all missing ships.

 ## Installation